instantish/the-instantish-test/README.md

 2. Do engineers have to talk to the issue creator before starting work on an issue?
 3. Can PRs be traced back to issues?
 4. Can issues be traced back to the initial conversation?
-5. Do engineers feel standup is productive?
-6. Do engineers feel sprint planning is productive?
-7. Do engineers feel comfortable with the length of the issue backlog?
-8. Do you regularly review your issue tracking process?
+5. Do you review your issue tracking process at least once a month?